OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

   - [**New!**] Fortify Claws
     - This effect is gained through new version of the Vampiric Touch spells.
     - Magnitude of this effect improves claw damage and blood draw by relative amount.
+- Shadowstep
+  - Shadowstep now supports custom keybindings, which can be found in the MCM.

 #### **0.0.1 - May 19, 2021 - Initial Alpha Release**